MilesCranmer/SymbolicRegression.jl/src/README.md

 If you are looking for the main loop, start with `function _EquationSearch` in `SymbolicRegression.jl`.
 You can proceed from there.
-All functions are imported at the top using `@from` syntax, which should help you navigate the codebase.
+All functions are imported at the top using `import {filename}Module` syntax, which should help you navigate the codebase.

 The file system is structured as follows.
 Indentation shows dependencies.